Enterprise, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 2.9 square miles (7.5 km^{2}), all land.

-Enterprise is the nearest community to Mountain Meadows.

 The hillside letter E can be seen in the southwest..

 The 17 November 17, 1902 Pine Valley earthquake, with a maximum Mercalli intensity of VIII (Severe), destroyed almost all chimneys in Pine Valley and Santa Clara.
 Some building damage occurred at St. George.
 This event was felt in Salt Lake City.

 Climate

 According to the Köppen Climate Classification system, Enterprise has a semi-arid climate, abbreviated "BSk" on climate maps.